sharkweekthings/plastek/README.md

 ##
 ## Difficulty Adjustment

-2) Is the game too hard?
-You have a few options!

 **Option 1** - *Disable difficulty change entirely*:
  - Open your "config" folder
  - Open the "improvedmobs" folder